v1993/cemuhook-protocol/README.md

 # Introduction

 Cemuhook is modification for Cemu WiiU emulator which allow to do all sorts of cool stuff, including custom button/motion sources.
 Purpose of this document is to shed light on previously undocumented protocol it uses.
+**Only one known and existing version of protocol at the moment of creation of this document is `1001` which is described below.**

 ## Common information

 * Cemuhook use UDP protocol, which may make things tricky but very efficient
-* Cemuhook use server at localhost:26760 (number is a port)
+* Cemuhook use server at `localhost:26760` (number is a port)
-* Your application should serve all sources it can, not few different instances.
+* Your application should serve all sources it can, not few different instances of it.
 * Each (valid) packet either from cemuhook or your server contain:
 * * Header (16 bytes)
 * * Message type (4 bytes)